any-tdf/stdf/doc/components/popup/guide_en.md

 ## Events

 By default, clicking on the mask of the popup layer will close it.
 If this function is not required, you can set `maskClosable` to false.
-Additionally, `on:open` and `on:close` are supported to listen for the appearance and exit events of the popup layer, while `on:clickMask` is triggered when the mask layer is clicked.
+Additionally, `onclose` is supported to listen for the exit event of the popup layer, while `onclickMask` is triggered when the mask layer is clicked.
 Even if `maskClosable` is set to false, this event will still be triggered.

 ## Optimization